Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Added Network File System Version 4.1 (NFSv4.1)
 * Improved performance for SMB offloaded data transfer (ODX) and SMB directory query
 * Allowed AWS Sidecar to handle a new class of EBS failures
-* Fixed bugs in Shift-From-S3 and the Qumulo Core Web UI
+* Fixed issues in Shift-From-S3 and the Qumulo Core Web UI

 ## Qumulo Core 4.2.6
 {{page.varDownloadsRelnotes}}
 * Made an enhancement to Web UI for Qumulo on Azure
 * Adjusted a REST resource
 * Made an important change to export names that end with a slash (`/`) or are longer than 64 KiB

 ## Qumulo Core 4.2.5